eivindga/sonos-control/README.md

 SONOS CONTROL PANEL
 ==============

+** Work in progress.
+Not to be used by any one in its current state. **

 React web gui giving you an improved control over your Sonos system.
 Typically implementing features that are not available through the default applications.

 To access the web gui, go to: http://localhost:5005/

-Based on the very nice sonos api project, by jishi. https://github.com/jishi/node-sonos-http-api
+Based on the sonos api project by jishi. https://github.com/jishi/node-sonos-http-api